clavia96/Scripting_class/README.md

 ASC dependencies are similar to HOPPER dependencies.
 However, ncbi-blast will need to be printed as blast+ in this case, and anaconda environments will need to be loaded.
 These environments are “anaconda/3-2020.02” and “anaconda/2-5.0.1”, and should include the other dependencies necessary for running the script.

-NB : This script was unable to be fully run on the ASC due to the necessity of the biopython dependency being unavailable.
-Load the "anaconda/3-2020.02" environment and call Perl to successfully run LTRharvest and LTR_finder on the ASC.
+NB : This script was unable to be fully run on the ASC due to the necessity of the parallel python dependency being unavailable on ASC.

 ### Usage ###